reza-mirjahanian/awesome-blockchain/Bridges/LayerZero/readme.md

 1.  **Ultra Light Nodes (ULNs):** These reside on each chain and are responsible for receiving block headers from an Oracle.
 They don't store the entire block data, making them lightweight and efficient.

 2.  **Relayer:** An off-chain service that transmits transaction proofs between chains.
 When a transaction occurs on the source chain, the Relayer generates a proof and sends it to the destination chain's ULN.
+Relayers are responsible for relaying transaction proofs from the source chain to the destination chain.
+They work in conjunction with oracles but are independent, providing an additional layer of security.
+The relayer submits the proof of the transaction, while the oracle provides the block header.
+The destination chain then verifies the transaction using both pieces of information.

 3.  **Oracle:** A third-party service (currently Chainlink) that provides block headers to the ULNs.
 This ensures that the Relayer cannot submit fraudulent proofs.

 **Key Concepts:**